deshario/MA-SAI/README.md

-# SMART ROI FOR FARMERS
+# MA-SAI
-Agriculture 4.0
+A Mobile Application for Supporting Agriculture Investment with ROI-based Measurement